radpet/ckeditor-layoutmanager/README.md

 #### config.layoutmanager_buttonboxWidth = 58 (the width of each layout-preview button in the dialog)

 #### Name for adding into the toolbar : "LayoutManager"

+## Events

+layoutmanager:layout-inserted - fired when layout is inserted